jwrdegoede/libcamera/Documentation/software-isp-benchmarking.rst

 ----------------------------------

 The DebayerCpu class has a builtin benchmark.
-This benchmark measures the time spend on processing (collecting statistics and debayering) only, it does not measure the time spent on capturing or outputting the frames.
+This benchmark measures the time spent on processing (collecting statistics and debayering) only, it does not measure the time spent on capturing or outputting the frames.